mortela4/random_notes/py_best_practices.md

 ```

 ### Context Managers
-Use a context manager whenever you want to delimit usage of a resource in a 'logical' way.
+Use a context manager whenever you want to restrict usage of a resource in a 'logical' way.
 This is especially important when doing I/O, and it is mandatory to keep the OS or HW resource
 opened only during the actual data commit or retrieval.
 E.g: